Website Manager

 A: Returning players may return to their previous season's team if registered by June 15th.
 At that time any remaining roster spots are filled first by those players who played with SLSC last year and are transferring from another team, and then by new players in 'first come first serve order'.
 We always do our best to honor team and buddy requests though we do not guarantee them.
 Following is the priority system we use when forming teams:

-A: Before Fall 2016, age groups were based on a school year system where players with birthdays from August 1st to July 31st of a particular year were placed together.
-US Soccer made the decision to change to a calendar year system, where all players in an age group have the same birth year.
-This change was implemented by Washington Youth Soccer for Fall 2016 registration.
+A: Age groups are now back to being based on a school year system where players with birthdays from August 1st to July 31st of a particular year are placed together.
+The intention is to allow classmates of the same grade to play in the same age group.
+[This moves us away from the decision US Soccer made in 2015 to change to a calendar year system, where all players in an age group have the same birth year.
+This change was implemented by Washington Youth Soccer for Fall 2016 registration.0

 Q: I would like my child to play up an age group?